earthiverse/ALClient/README.md

 -----

-This code is essentially the 'alclient' package, but with a mongo database that tracks things like monster and player positions, and deaths.
+This is a node client for the game [Adventure Land - The Code MMORPG](https://adventure.land).
+It's 99% custom code that seems *much* more efficient than running the code in-game, or using the game's official CLI.

 This code is **NOT** a 1-to-1 drop in, like [ALBot](https://github.com/NexusNull/ALBot) aims to be.
 The code that you run in the console in game **WILL NOT** run as-is if you try to run your in-game code using this project.

 ## Requirements

 * Node
-  * Tested with **14.9**
+  * Tested with **16.5**, but some earlier versions will most likely work, too.

 ## Basic Usage